HUM (ART) 1113 Art Appreciation

 A comparative study of traditions, scriptures, theologies, major figures, and practices of world religions through an investigation of cross themes and contrasts.

-This interdisciplinary course will examine a diverse and historical range of literary works by medical practitioners and patients.
-Assigned readings will focus on central issues in medicine such as pain, illness, treatment, depression, mourning, death and dying, doctor-patient relationships, and medical narratives.
+This interdisciplinary course will examine a diverse and historical range of literary and film works by medical practitioners, patients, and observers.
+Assigned readings will focus on central issues in medicine such as pain, illness, treatment, depression, mourning, death-and-dying, doctor/patient relationships and medical narratives.

 An aesthetic consideration of the most effective ways to integrate written/oral and visual language.
 Special attention will be paid to corporate communication issues and the public sector, film, television, print, performance, and visual communication, as well as movements in digital or cyber communications and other emerging technologies.
 (Formerly LSTD 4003)